The Mountain of Hope Organization is dedicated to furthering educational and employment opportunities in southern West Virginia.

 Reaching Toward Togetherness in Classrooms and Beyond

-Mountain of Hope Organization, Inc., a local educational foundation, will convene a free
+Mountain of Hope Organization, Inc., a local educational foundation, convened a free

-public forum, “Oh Deep in My Heart,” in Mount Hope, West Virginia at the Mount
+public forum, “Oh Deep in My Heart,” held in Mount Hope, West Virginia at the Mount

 Mountain of Hope launched an interracial oral history project exploring racial